 The Requirements: 1 essay of 250 words

 Similar to other why essay prompts, this is a straightforward question.
-It’s Brandeis’s Mariah Carey moment to ask, “Why you so obsessed with me?”
+It’s Brandeis’ Mariah Carey moment to ask, “Why you so obsessed with me?”
 We recommend doing some research before diving into this one.
-Arm yourself with examples not only of courses & professors that appeal to you, but also specifics about the local community and city – if that’s what strikes your fancy.
+Arm yourself with examples not only of courses & professors that appeal to you, but also specifics about the local community and city–if that’s what strikes your fancy.
 Are you a midwestern kid with a hankering for lobster rolls?
 Does your family live close enough for Sunday dinners?
 What are the perks of living in the Boston area (besides reenacting your favorite scenes from Good Will Hunting)?
 Use this as a chance to share more of who you are by sharing what about Brandeis appeals to you.

 *For international students only

 Dang!
 Brandeis is really making its international applicants WERK!
 Well, here’s a quick tip: this question may seem like it’s asking about the difference between you and the domestic applicants, but it’s actually in your best interest to think about what distinguishes you from any other international student!
 What do you bring to campus that no one else can?
-What have you learned from your life experience?
-And there’s one last twist to this application: in order to explain how you would “enrich the campus community” you should probably know a thing or two about that campus community.
+What have you learned from your life experiences?
+And there’s one last twist to this application: in order to explain how you would “enrich the campus community,” you should probably know a thing or two about that campus community.
 So spend a little time on the Brandeis website to get a feel for the school, the students, and the surrounding community.
 How is the culture different from your own?
+(Your differences are your strengths!)
 Where might the two intersect?
 And how might that point of intersection create an opportunity for mutual learning?
 For more information about acing the international essay, check out this video we made just for you!